Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

 Critical studies of environmental sustainability initiatives point to the need to evaluate the influence of (industry or other) groups on organizations making green claims.
 Social network analyses (e.g., Brulle 2019; Farrell 2015; Pattberg 2007) can be used to determine the policy position, funding contributions, or political involvement of think tanks, trade associations or other groups.
-Affiliation also refers to profiting from, investing in, or collaborating with other organisations.
+Affiliation also refers to profiting from, investing in, or collaborating with other organizations.
 For instance, according to Client Earth, Chevron (which makes claims about reducing carbon intensity and investing in renewable and “low-carbon” energies) is a member of a number of trade associations and lobby groups which have sought to block a transition away from fossil fuels (the American Petroleum Institute, the American Fuel and Petrochemical Manufacturers and the American Legislative Exchange Council).
 Studies show how these associations have been responsible over recent years for obstructive lobbying practices against urgently needed climate policies and laws, and there are concerns that Chevron - like many other fossil fuel companies - continues to fight climate measures, including behind closed doors.

 • Co-opted endorsement